-A. ANNUAL MEMBERSHIPS - Membership is available for individuals for a one-year period beginning with the first day of month of purchase (based on postmark, postal meters are not acceptable) and expiring the last day of December of that year.
-Renewal notice to the members shall be sent to their last known address not less than 60 days prior to the end of the calendar year.
+- A. Annual Memberships- Membership is available for individuals for a one-year period beginning with the first day of month of purchase (based on postmark, postal meters are not acceptable) and expiring the last day of December of that year.
+Renewal notice to the members shall be sent to their last known address not less than sixty (60) days prior to the end of the calendar year.
 When an annual membership expires, the membership can be reinstated by simply paying the current year's annual fee.
 Memberships may only be issued to individuals and may not be transferred.
 The following designations of annual membership in the Association are currently available.
-An individual membership is restricted to one person, carried in that person' legal name.
+An individual membership is restricted to one person, carried in that persons' legal name. - 1.
+Adult Annual Membership- An annual membership for persons 19 years and older provides privileges of participating in all Association events and activities. - 2.
+Youth Annual Membership- A youth membership is provided for boys and girls age 8 to 18, as of January 1st of the current year, which entitles a youth to receive a membership card of eligibility to show in the youth division, and to participate in Association events and activities.
+Youth may not vote or hold office in the Association. - 3.
+Collegiate Annual Membership- A collegiate membership is provided for students enrolled in colleges and universities which entitle a student to receive a membership card of eligibility to show in the collegiate division, and to participate in Association events and activities.
+Students may not vote or hold office in the Association. - B. Life Memberships- A life membership entitles the recipient to receive a life membership card and to obtain any Association services at the member rate for the lifetime of the individual.
+Life memberships may only be issued to individuals and may not be transferred.